 Naturopathic medicine is a distinct primary healthcare profession that focuses on treating the underlying cause of disease and illness through supporting the body’s self-healing capabilities.
 Treatment plans encompass a blend of modern scientific research and traditional forms of healing that are individualized to reach each patient’s health goals.
 Naturopathic medicine plays an important role in integrative health care, and treatments can be used on their own or together with conventional medicine.
-Naturopathic doctors (NDs) are general family practitioners, and are trained to integrate standard laboratory testing and findings on physical examination with a broad range of natural therapies.
+Naturopathic doctors (NDs) are trained to integrate standard laboratory testing and findings on physical examination with a broad range of natural therapies.
 At Juniper Family Health, our doctors will take the time to provide thorough assessments and comprehensive health guidance, in a caring and compassionate environment.

 Treatments Offered by Naturopathic Doctors: